Nicholas D'Agostino (soccer): Viking FK

 In January 2023, D'Agostino transferred to Norwegian club Viking for an undisclosed fee.
 He signed a four-year contract with the club.
+D'Agostino made ten appearances and scored two goals as Viking won the 2025 Eliteserien.

 International career

-He's eligible to represent Australia, Malta and Italy due to his origins.
-In 2019, the Maltese FA were keen on verifying D'Agostino's eligibility to represent Malta at first team level, due to having Maltese grandparents.
+He was initially eligible to represent Australia, Malta and Italy due to his origins.

 He was selected by Graham Arnold for the under-23 team in the 2020 AFC U-23 Championship qualifiers which took place in Cambodia.
 After being goalless in his first two matches, he scored a double in the final group match against South Korea to help Australia advance through to the finals which is going to be held in Thailand.
 In the main tournament, D'Agostino became the hero for Australia, having scored three goals: two which guaranteed his team a victory over Thailand at the group stage, and especially, the only goal against Uzbekistan in the third-place encounter which clinched Australia a place for the 2020 Summer Olympics.

 The Olyroos beat Argentina in their first group match but were unable to win another match.
-They were therefore not in medal contention.

-He was called up to the senior Australia squad for the 2022 FIFA World Cup qualifiers on 24 and 29 March 2022.
+He was called up to the senior Australia squad for the 2022 FIFA World Cup qualifiers in March 2022.